 D. Leon King

-D. Leon King has been with USDA since June 2007.
-He is the Director of the Office of Compliance, Policy and Training and formerly the Deputy Director, Office of Adjudication in the Office of the Assistant Secretary for Civil Rights at the U.S. Department of Agriculture.
-King has more than 24 years of Federal civilian service and has worked for the Department of Veterans Affairs, the Department of Homeland Security, the Department of Labor, and the Department of Justice as a civil rights practitioner.
+David L. King is the Executive Director, Center for Civil Rights Operations, Office of the Assistant Secretary for Civil Rights at the U.S. Department of Agriculture at the U.S. Department of Agriculture.
+Mr. King has more than 24 years of Federal civilian service and has worked for the Department of Veterans Affairs, the Department of Homeland Security, the Department of Labor, and the Department of Justice as a civil rights practitioner.

 As a civil rights practitioner, Mr. King served at various times as a counselor, trainer, and liaison for EEO field personnel, compliance officer and director of training.
 A native of Winston-Salem, North Carolina, Mr. King earned a Bachelor’s and Master’s degree from North Carolina Central University; and a Law Degree from George Washington University, National Law Center.